Process Management, Improvement, and Redesign: The Essential Guide for Boosting Your Performance

 It embodies the act of self-reflection on a mistake you have committed and a commitment you make to remedy the situation and guarantee it doesn’t occur in the future.

-Hansei is an alien and not entirely welcome concept in western culture.
+Hansei is an alien and not an entirely welcome concept in western culture.

 - For starters, it seems to focus too much on the negative side of a given thing.